-However, on rare occasions, if a fraudulent claim is suspected or if a claim is unusual or uncommon, we’ll bring in a specialist investigator to check it out.
+However, on rare occasions, if a fraudulent claim is suspected or if a claim is unusual or uncommon, we’ll bring in a specialist investigator to check it out or may perform more checks than usual.
 If a claim is found to be fraudulent it won’t be accepted and further legal steps may be taken.

 How does insurance fraud impact premiums?

 Insurers make a big effort to deter fraud, as well as monitor it from happening in the first place.
 It’s reassuring to know that the majority of customers are honest but the conscious effort of a few to commit insurance fraud means everyone suffers in the long run.
 They mistakenly believe that the insurer can afford the loss but, in reality, the cost actually impacts on the premiums of all customers, meaning the cost of their insurance goes up to cover any increased claims costs.